zeek/zeek-docs/doc/scripts/base/bif/messaging.bif.zeek.rst

    Publishes an event at a given topic.

-   :topic: a topic associated with the event message.
+   :param topic: a topic associated with the event message.

-   :args: Either the event arguments as already made by
+   :param args: Either the event arguments as already made by
          :zeek:see:`Broker::make_event` or the argument list to pass along to it.